i find myself thinking much about how the Indian Wars have not ended for #Indigenous people.

 it’s interesting when i have been reminded to not use “war” so as not to cause or create any dissension and disrupt the so-called “peace.”

-what saddens and disappoints me is that when i have been shamed and told to rethink how i speak my opinions about the Indian Wars, i find people who are accustomed to numbing themselves to the reality and looking the other way are also the very ones who would say we are not at war and that i’m stirring things up. creating trouble where there is none.
+what saddens and disappoints me is that when i have been shamed and told to rethink how i speak my opinions about the Indian Wars, i find people who are accustomed to numbing themselves to the reality, also look the other way.
+They are also the very ones who would say we are not at war, and that i’m stirring things up. creating trouble where there is none.

 i am not “just” stirring things up nor am i on another “rant.”

 today, as water protectors face one of the biggest battles in this war with settler colonialism’s erasure of Indigenous people, and the protection of homelands and #treaty land rights, i remind myself, it is best to channel in and hone in the peaceful warrior mentality.

 again, in revisiting some old readings, the interior of the person is as important as is the exterior. the interior is where strength and resolve come from when ever one deals with an opponent or adversary in any condition.

 at the moment, my love and heart is with the water protectors in #StandingRock. they have finished their sweat. they greeted our morning grandfather sun singing beautiful and prayerful songs of strength and resolve knowing full well that today may bring uncertainty come 2:00 p.m.
 CST. that is noon PST. they are also filled with the spirit of ancestral blessings and protection. come what may… they are the peaceful warriors.